-Bob is the vice-chair of the board and a member of the fundraising committee.
-He helped found the third incarnation of the Oakland Catholic Worker in early 1987, and recently served as it's interim director..
+Bob is a member of the fundraising committee.
+He helped found the third incarnation of the Oakland Catholic Worker in early 1987, and recently served as its interim director..
 Bob has the good fortune to be married to Lynn Lassalle-Klein, and they consider themselves lucky to be the parents of Kate, Rose, and Peter.
 Bob is professor of Religious Studies at Holy Names University and recently published Blood and Ink: Ignacio Ellacuría, Jon Sobrino, and the Jesuit Martyrs of the University of Central America (Orbis 2014).
 Current projects include The Spiritual Writings of Jon Sobrino, S.J., (Orbis) and Jesus the Immigrant: Contextual Christology and the Signs of the Times, based on what he has learned from 30 years with Latin American migrants in and around the OCW!

 Obrero Católico de Oakland

 Board (Circle of Friends)

 Steve Mullin joined the Circle in 2020.
 Steve is Director for Mission Advancement at Cristo Rey de la Salle High School.
 As the former Chief Development Officer for Catholic Charities of the East Bay, along with over 20 years of experience as an administrator and pastoral minister in local parishes with Catholic schools, Steve is familiar with the philanthropic landscape of the East Bay.
 Steve and his wife Robin live in Alameda and have 4 adult children and 3 grandchildren.